 Star Anise Cookies are rustic and simple cookies that are filled with the familiar licorice flavour we all know and love.
 Not super sweet, these cookies pair very well with the icing drizzle, and uses only common pantry ingredients!

 Star Anise Cookies are very easy, although, it is another recipe that requires a rolling pin.
 I might not have balanced the rolling pin recipes as well as I had thought.
-If you don’t care too much about how perfect your cookies look, you could always scoop up 2 tablespoons of this cookie dough, roll it into a ball, and flatten it with your palm.
+If you don’t care too much about how perfect your cookies look, scoop up 2 tablespoons of cookie dough, roll it into a ball, and flatten it with your palm.
 No rolling pin needed!

-If you’re not overly experienced with the flavours of real star anise spice, let me try my best to describe this unique flavour to you.
+If you’re not experienced with the flavours of real star anise spice, let me try my best to describe this unique flavour to you.
 I mentioned that it had a licorice flavour, and it does.
 It tastes like black licorice.
 If you like that taste, or if you like the taste of fennel, you’ll love anise.

 Fennel seeds are used quite often in sausage recipes, so you’ll probably already be familiar with the flavour.
 Anise flavour is quite often used in Chinese cooking.
 In fact, it’s one of the main spices in the popular Chinese 5-Spice blend.
 Since there are many candies that have adopted the anise flavour, I thought it only made compete sense to incorporate it into a cookie.

 You can buy star anise in its whole form.
 It’s hard and comes in the shape of an eight pointed star.
 They’re actually quite pretty!
 You can also buy ground star anise, which is what I’m using in this recipe.
 Star anise also comes in the form of an extract, and can be found in most grocery stores.
 In addition to the ground anise, I used a drop of anise extract in the icing.